iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 # Unresolved questions

-#### When to compute the `YTRSI`/`OTRSI` of a transaction?
+#### When to compute the score and `YTRSI`/`OTRSI` of a transaction?
 It is not yet clear when or how often the `YTRSI`/`OTRSI` values of a transaction should be updated.
 If the values are only computed once after a transaction became solid, the `YTRSI`/`OTRSI` might not resemble the true values, as subsequent milestones might confirm transactions within the same cone the given transaction approved.

-However, one can argue that the `YTRSI`/`OTRSI` do not shift by that much in such case, so that it is fine to compute them only up on solidification of a given transaction.
+Currently, we suggest recomputing the values every time a new milestone solidifies.
-This assumption builds up on the fact, that the Coordinator would not confirm transactions in such depth that it would cause the origin values to differ by much from the newly computed values.
+Since different tips indirectly reference the same transactions, this computation can be optimized.